U.S. plans to release detained American 'enemy combatant' in Syria

 That move would render moot John Doe's habeas corpus petition challenging the right of the U.S. to continue holding him without charges.

-ACLU attorney Jonathan Hafetz said releasing him in Syria — which is in the midst of a prolonged civil war — would also endanger his client.
+ACLU attorney Jonathan Hafetz said releasing him in Syria — which is in the midst of a prolonged civil war — was a "death warrant."

 "Now, our fight for our client's right to due process has also become a fight for his right to life.
 We'll be asking the court to immediately intervene and ensure the safe release of our client."